I Wished You Whole

 That though we remember separately

-Together, the you and I of today
+Together, the you and I of today…

-The sublimity of all that once was
+The beauty of all that once felt right

 And when the time comes